fioresoft/no5irc/README.md

 folder NO5TL is my own template library
 WTL can be found here https://sourceforge.net/projects/wtl/
 This project makes use of OpenSSL which can be found here https://www.openssl.org/
+The folder Unicode contains DLLs from DaeDoe Forms, which can be found here https://www.codeproject.com/Articles/12560/Form-Designer
 The Oficial web page for this project is https://fioresoft.net